-The Global English style guide: a review
+The Global English Style Guide: a review

 Review by Mike Unwalla.

 John R Kohl, 2008.
-The Global English style guide: writing clear, translatable documentation for a global market.
-Cary, NC: SAS Institute Inc. ISBN 978-1-59994-657-3.
+The Global English Style Guide: Writing Clear, Translatable Documentation for a Global Market.
+Cary, NC: SAS Institute Inc. 310 pages including appendices and index.
+ISBN 978-1-59994-657-3.

 Most technical writers know some of the guidelines.
 For example, restrict the use of the passive voice, use language literally, and simplify the writing style.
-However, many guidelines will be new to some technical writers.
+But, many guidelines will be new to some technical writers.

 Usually, a conjunctive adverb can be in many locations in a sentence: